chitoroagad/NixOS-config/README.md

 ### Extra

-Some extra directories are included, such as `modules` for adding your own modules and packages.
+Some extra directories are included, such as `modules` for adding modules and packages.

 ## Running

 You can run this config by enabling flakes in nix and copying this repo into `/etc/nixos/` and running `nixos-rebuild switch`.

-# Credits

-Thanks to [Aylur](https://github.com/Aylur) for the fabulous ags config